 El Retiro is probably one of the most beautiful parks in Spain.
 Each of its areas is different, but all of them have in common the delicacy and order with which this park, which is, in turn, the lung of the center of the capital, is cared for.

 Personally, what I like most is to sit with my friends on the stairs in front of the pond, letting the hours pass while I see families and couples going up by boat to have a good time.
 I also encourage you to have a drink in one of its kiosks or outdoor bars (although the food is quite expensive and not especially high quality, you will appreciate a good refreshment if you visit Madrid in summer).
 Also, if you go to Madrid with children you will find more than one free children's show for them.

 3. Go in search of the Crystal Palace

 This impressive glass palace is for me one of the best kept jewels of Madrid.
 It is within the Retiro Park itself, but for me, it deserves a separate mention because it is a little away from the central area of the park, so not all tourists come and it is a real wonder for all the senses.
 There is always a musician livening up the atmosphere and several peacocks bathing in the small lake at the entrance.

 4. Take a trip back in time in the Prado Museum

 It is the most important museum in Spain and its collection of paintings and sculpture brings together works from the sixteenth to the nineteenth century.
-Among the best paintings of the Prado Museum are those of artists such as Velázquez, Goya, Rafael, El Greco, Rubens and El Bosco.
+Among the best paintings of the Prado Museum are those of artists such as Velázquez, Goya, Raphael, El Greco, Rubens and El Bosco.

 I advise you to consider the possibility of visiting El Prado with a guided tour because each of his paintings hides behind not only the technique that you can perceive aesthetically but a message and a story framed in an era and a particular context.
 In this article you have information about the prices of the Prado Museum.